IBM/openapi-validator/README.md

 ### Configuration

 The command line validator is built so that each IBM validation can be configured.
+To get started configuring the validator, create a file in the root directory of this project with the name `.validaterc` and continue reading this section.

 Specfic validation "rules" can be turned off, or configured to trigger either errors or warnings in the validator.